screenworker/swiftui-tabView-statusbarstyle/README.md

 # swiftui-tabView-statusbarstyle
-Changing the Status Bar style for each TabView Item.
+Changing the Status Bar style for each TabView Item, sheet and navigation link at runtime.

 Based on: https://github.com/xavierdonnellon/swiftui-statusbarstyle